leyuskc/Annotated-Link/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-It main use is for the lazy people and distractive people; who have less self control.
-It will act like a gaurdian and ask you to solve a problem based on the topic you selected to learn.
-Untill You Solve the problem You will not be able to access internet in your Browser.<br>
+Professional Link Sharing and Annotation Extension for Browser which makes easier to share link with text highlited , commented and other stuff for proper link sharing. <br>
-_Obviously if you don't have any intention to learn you can disable the extension or remove it._
+If you want to share a link for a documentations but you want the others to look exactly where you want them to read.
+Normally many websites adapte to selection with id (#id) methods but sometime these paragraphs may be huge.
+So in these cases you can  use it to highlight the particular text, color it, resize the selected text, add comment to the selected text and many more in comming updates.

-_For more examples, please refer to the [Documentation](https://github.com/leyuskckiran1510/FMTL)._
+_For more examples, please refer to the [Documentation](https://github.com/leyuskckiran1510/Annotated-Link)._

 _A Example or simple usecase video may be uploaded to youtube if uploaded then you can click this link [Video](https://youtu.be/xyz)_